Skip to main content

 Why I Have Nothing Left to Say

 I don't have anything to add to what I have already said.
 Anything else I write is just curating and clarifying.
-But also, I have learned that people don't understand most of what I say, no matter how hard I try to come down to their level.
-Here I've listed some of the mental habits I have come to think may be responsible for them not getting me.
+But also, I have learned that people don't understand most of what I say, no matter how hard I try to make it clear.
+Here I've listed some of the mental habits I have come to think may be responsible for people not getting me.

 2. Not being taught about the subject of epistemology, or even worse taught an absurd post-modern relativism.